 Stretch and warm-up before you begin shoveling

-As with any exercise, getting your muscles loose and warm before you begin will lessen you chance of injury.
-We recommend walking or jogging in place, as well as fully stretching your arms, legs and back.
+As with any exercise, getting your muscles loose and warm before you begin will lessen your chance of injury.
+We recommend walking or jogging in place, as well as fully stretching your arms, legs, and back.

 Pick a shovel that works best for you

 Using a shovel with a smaller blade will be lighter to lift, as well as limit the amount of snow you can pick up.
 There are also shovels with curved handles that are designed to take some of the strain off of your back.